eparis/openshift-the-easy-way/README.md

 # OpenShift The Easy Way

 This tutorial walks you through setting up OpenShift the easy way.
-This guide is for people looking for a fully auotomated command to bring up a self-managed OpenShift cluster in a target cloud platform.
+This guide is for people looking for a fully automated command to bring up a self-managed OpenShift cluster in a target cloud platform.

 OpenShift The Easy Way is optimized for learning how a self-managed OpenShift cluster functions.